 31 March 2020

-So every project is a mishmash of small products.
-In the process world these smallest products are also called control modules (ISA88).
-We can nest these small products into a larger, composite (often multidisciplinary) product.
-Products that will fulfil a function later on in a project.
-This way we work together in a multidisciplinary mode, on a product structure that makes it possible to configure a simple way in a later phase.
+Each project is a conjunction of small products.
+Within the process world, these smallest products are also referred to as control modules (ISA88).
+We can nest these small products into a larger, composite product that is often used in a multidisciplinary manner.
+Products that will fulfil a function later in a project.
+Multidisciplinary work is done in this way on a product structure, which makes it possible to configure it simply at a later stage.

-Standardising repetitive products results in by far the most time and quality savings.
+Standardizing repetitive products yields by far the most time and quality gains.
+With the copy-paste method, the engineer often performs unnecessarily boring and error-prone work.
+Automating and standardizing frequently occurring products and modules, therefore, ensures that the engineer can work more efficiently.
+The engineer can focus on designing specific functions.
 This also ensures that the most repetitive work, often boring and error-prone for the engineer, can be automated.
-That then lets the engineer focus on project-specific functions.
-A big step can be taken in efficiency with the smart reuse of products or modules (rather than the copy-and-paste method).
+The engineer can then focus on project-specific functions.
+A big step in efficiency can already be taken with the smart reuse of products or modules (instead of the copy-paste method).

 31 March 2020